juanfonsecaLS1/TT_-Scottish_Household_Survey/README.md

   }
 ```

-Once the files have been unzipped, the files with the journey diaries
+Once the files have been unzipped, the `*.sav` files containing the
-are listed as follows:
+journey diaries are listed as follows:

 ``` r
 SPSS_files = list.files(pattern = "journey.*\\.sav$",